andrea-prearo/andrea-prearo.github.io/_posts/2023-12-12-Handling-UI-state-with-ad-hoc-observable.md

 ---
 layout: post
-title: "Handling UI state: Ad hoc observable state and procedural code"
+title: "Handling UI state with an ad hoc observable"
-date: 2023-12-04
+date: 2023-12-12
 categories: [iOS, Mobile App Development, Swift]
 ---
-In the [previous](https://andrea-prearo.github.io/ios/mobile%20app%20development/swift/2023/10/13/Handling-UI-state-with-finite-state-machines.html) [posts](https://andrea-prearo.github.io/ios/mobile%20app%20development/swift/2023-11-27-Handling-UI-state-with-redux.html) I illustrated how it's possible to handle UI state using, respectively, a Finite-state Machine and a Redux state container.
+In the previous posts I illustrated how it's possible to handle UI state using, respectively, a [Finite-state Machine](https://andrea-prearo.github.io/ios/mobile%20app%20development/swift/2023/10/13/Handling-UI-state-with-finite-state-machines.html) and a [Redux state container](https://andrea-prearo.github.io/ios/mobile%20app%20development/swift/2023/11/25/Handling-UI-state-with-redux.html).

-Leveraging either one of the above approaches can help make sure we handle state management in a consistent way and, ideally, make the code easier to test and reason about as well.
+Leveraging either one of the above approaches can help make sure we manage state in a consistent way and, ideally, make the code easier to test and reason about as well.
 But sometimes the very prescriptive nature of such approaches, or the the extra complexity they introduce, may feel unnecessary.

-In this post I'm going to illustrate how we can manage state by means of an ad hoc `Combine` observable and purely procedural code.
+In this post I'm going to illustrate how we can manage state by means of an ad hoc `Combine` observable.
 For easy comparison, I'll be presenting the same use case of the previous posts: A basic login screen implemented in Swift.

 ## Converting finite states to properties

-The first step in simplifying how we manage state is to convert our finite states to properties.
+The first step in simplifying how we manage state is to convert our finite states for the login to properties.
+Representing the login system as a collection of properties, instead of a series of finite states, should allow us to eliminate the complexity of handling state transitions and just focus on the information the state should convey.

 These are the finite states we used for the previous implementations:

 ~~~ swift
 case idle